smc765/py-vision-assistant/README.md

 ## Building a Standalone Executable

-PyVision Assistant can be compiled into a portable executable using the following steps:
+PyVision Assistant can be compiled into a portable executable with the following steps:

 ### Step 1: Install [PyInstaller](https://pyinstaller.org/en/stable/)